Bastionder: Stuerghewalt

 The 'Stuerghewalt' or 'Boze Griet' long cannon, located inside the Bastionder, is a large wrought iron cannon.
 As such, it is unique in the Netherlands and very rare in Europe.
 Its unusual production method is visible in the many-sided shape of the barrel, a result of using wrought iron instead of cast iron.
 It dates from 1511-1512 when cast guns were only made from bronze.
 The first cast-iron cannon in Europe was made in 1543.

 Stuerghewalt is the longest surviving medieval or early modern cannon in Europe.
-It also happens to be the only surviving wrought iron cannon in the Netherlands.

-The cannon's name, 'Stuerghewalt' ('Stoer geweld' in modern Dutch), means something like 'rough violence'.
-Its other name, 'Boze Griet', translates roughly to 'furious girl'.
-"Griet', or girl, was a common feature of gun names at the time; other examples include Ghent's Dulle Griet or 'mad wife', which shares a name with Pieter Bruegel the Elder's painting Dull Gret.